-If you have an emergency please contact the 24-hour emergncy number in your area.
-01-800-858-5253
+If you have an emergency, please contact the 24-hour emergency number in your area:

 Emergency Information

 Recognizing a Pipeline Leak

 In an emergency, protecting the public is your top priority - and it's our top priority as well.
 We value your expertise as public safety officials, and we're committed to providing you with the information and training you need to respond in the unlikely event of an emergency involving our pipelines or facilities.